Shia LaBeouf Anti-Trump Livestream Feed Cut After Gunshots Reportedly Erupt

 On the project website, where the livestream could be viewed by curious activists, likeminded anti-Trumeprs and those simply curious in the Shia LaBeouf efforts, it was promised by Shia and his co-artists (Rönkkö & Luke Turner) that the anti-Trump livestream would be streaming for the next four years.
 Or, the duration of the Trump presidency.
 Whichever came first.

 Unfortunately for Shia, the openness of the anti-Trump livestream didn’t always work in his favor.
 The controversial participatory performance art piece got a ton of media attention, and it soon became inundated by Trump supporters and neo-Nazis.
 At the end of January, the notoriously hot-headed Shia LaBeouf found himself in hot water after getting into an on-camera altercation one such self-proclaimed neo-Nazi.
-Shia was arrested f0r misdemeanor assault and harassment after he allegedly yanked on a scarf belonging to an anti-Trump protester.
+Shia was arrested for misdemeanor assault and harassment after he allegedly yanked on a scarf belonging to an anti-Trump protester.

 It was widely speculated that the neo-Nazi activities at the Shia LaBeouf anti-Trump performance art piece had been organized on alt-right online message boards to deliberately provoke and antagonize LaBeouf, who is Jewish.